statmike/vertex-ai-mlops/MLOps/readme.md

 - [X] Test kfp artifacts with > 2 tags
 - [X] Create Graphics for readme: ML process
 - [ ] Create Graphic for experiments
-- [ ] Notifications workflow: Vertex provided components, and custom (conditional notifications)
+- [Finish writeup] Notifications workflow: Vertex provided components, and custom (conditional notifications)
 - [ ] Consolidate task configurations: see pipeline basis language in kfp docs
 - [ ] Rerun all
     - [ ] Screenshots embedded in notebooks only displaying in IDEs, not GitHub or Colab